City of Heroes: Production history

 On June 20, 2011, Paragon Studios announced that they were going to switch to a hybrid subscription model called City of Heroes: Freedom, adding in a free-to-play game model.
 Special models for former subscribers would be termed Premium Players, and current subscribers would become VIP players, who would gain access to all the content in the various upcoming game updates.

 On August 31, 2012, Paragon Studios announced that it was being closed, and City of Heroes would cease all billing immediately and begin the process of shutting down the service.
 The stated explanation for this move was a "realignment of company focus and publishing support".
 November 30, 2012, was listed as the official shutdown date of the game and the servers were turned off at midnight PST.
 Many players arrived en masse to express their continued protest, support, and fond farewells, including messages of gratitude from the developers and moderators thanking their fans for their support and passion for the game.
 A variety of efforts got underway, led by players of the game, to keep the game operating past the announced date of closure.
-Ultimately, their efforts were unsuccessful, and the game shut down as scheduled.

 Missing Worlds Media's president Nate Downes announced in September 2014 that he introduced an interest party who wanted to make a deal in reviving the game's intellectual property with NCSoft staff, which might enable the final version of the game to be released.
 No additional info was released as the involved parties were under an NDA.
-The effort did not succeed, due to reuse of Statesman and Ghost Widow in Master X Master.
+The effort did not succeed, and the announcement has since been removed.
+This may have been due to the IP being used in Master X Master.

 On April 15, 2019, news broke that a private server based on City of Heroes at the time of its shutdown had been running in secret for years.
 Three days later, source code relating to the server had been widely distributed, and a publicly accessible server based on the code was quickly spun up.
 While perceived threats, legal or otherwise, saw this server shut down by April 22, multiple public servers by various teams have since been set up based on the leaked code.

-As of the end of December 2019, NCSoft has not made a move to terminate the operation of any of the servers.
-They have, however, objected to the distribution of City of Heroes content binaries themselves.
+On January 4, 2024, the Homecoming fan server announced that it had worked out a deal with NCSoft and was now running an officially licensed instance of City of Heroes and its expansions, free to play and funded by donations.